Buco7854/portfolio/README.md

 # Portfolio

 Welcome to my portfolio!
-This website was built using Next.js, a React framework for building server-side rendered applications, and PostgreSQL, a powerful and reliable open-source relational database system.
+This website was built using Next.js, a React framework for building server-side rendered applications, and PostgreSQL.
 This is my first project built with Next.js.

 ## Features